OriginProtocol/veogv/docs/index.markdown

 TODO: add more details and diagrams, primary based on [DVF's notes](https://gist.github.com/DanielVF/728326db026c3f95a4e994b286a0a147)

+# Rewards
+veOGV includes a baked-in functionality to distribute rewards to the stakers.
+The rewards are in the form of extra OGV that are awarded relatively to the percentage of veOGV a staker holds.
+The rewards distribution logic is similar to MasterChef where rewards are distributed every block.
+The rewards amount is configurable as tranches - a series of time-ranges associated with a total number of rewards token the system should distribute.
+The stakers can collect their rewards at anytime.
+The distribution of awards can be turned off by setting a schedule where no tokens are allocated.

+TODO: add a diagram representing the "step function" based reward schedule.

 # Implementation

 The smart contract implementation is structured into 3 contracts: